ng9891/WiCurse/README.md

 The data from user is stored in 3 different collections in the Firestore Database:

 * tracking: contains all the instances that got caught by the bot.
-* curses: Keeps track of the total count for each word that an user had made.
+* curses: Keeps track of the total count for each word that an user has made.
 * users: information about the user and total word count.

 Structure to `tracking` is as follows: